MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-objects/retrieve-an-attributes-definition-within-a-changeset.md

 ---
-title: Workflow Samples - Retrieve an Attribute's Definition within a Changeset
+title: Workflow samples - Retrieve an attribute's definition within a changeset
-sidebar_label: Retrieve an Attribute's Definition within a Changeset
+sidebar_label: Retrieve an attribute's definition within a changeset
 description: This workflow sample demonstrates how to retrieve an attribute's definition within a changeset.
 ---